domienschepers/wifi-wardriving-macos/README.md

 ## Tool

-This tool was tested on macOS Monterey (Version 12.1) and macOS Ventura (Version 13.3).
+This tool was tested on macOS Monterey (Version 12.1), Ventura (Version 13.3), and Sonoma (Version 14.0).

 #### Pre-Requirements